Bar Plot

 Crystal Structure Analysis

 A simple bar plot showing lattice parameters across different crystal systems.
-Use the controls (gear icon) to toggle orientation, modes, and grid display:
+Use the controls (gear icon) to toggle orientation, modes, and grid display.
+This example also demonstrates rounded corners (border_radius) and bar borders (stroke_color, stroke_width):

 <script>